ragdassi/test-mock-project/README.md

 Time estimation: 30 minutes.

+## Update [11/5]-
+This is most optimal if you do this with your Co-TL!
+Make sure to give access/invite your Co-TL to your repository (thank you for bringing this up James!)

 ## TLDR -
 Phase 1 [You]: Set up and create a homepage in your own GitHub fork.
 Write a GitHub issue.
 Phase 2 [Teammate]: Clone and contribute to the homepage in your repo by creating a new branch and opening a PR.